hyphacoop/handbook/data.md

 ## Our Websites and Hosted Services

-The collowing sites and services are at the domain [hypha.coop](https://hypha.coop) and its subdomains:
+The following sites and services are at the domain [hypha.coop](https://hypha.coop) and its subdomains:

 - Website: [hypha.coop](https://hypha.coop)
 - Handbook: [handbook.hypha.coop](https://handbook.hypha.coop)